Ward (acting as liquidator of Brady Property Developments Ltd) v Hutt EWHC 77 (Ch)

 ‘The court is likely to give permission, for example, where the claimant was misled or tricked by the defendant, where important new evidence has come to light or where there has been a retrospective change in the law (eg a Supreme Court case overruling a Court of Appeal decision which had led the claimant to discontinue).
 All these examples are, of course, unusual cases and assume that the limitation period has still not expired.’

-Thirdly, the Court in Ward v Hutt considered how the decision to grant permission to bring a second claim retrospectively, was affected by limitation expiring on the cause of action in the second claim after the second claim was issued but before permission was granted.
+A third point considered in Ward v Hutt was how the decision to grant permission to bring a second claim retrospectively, was affected by limitation expiring on the cause of action in the second claim after the second claim was issued but before permission was granted.
 After discussing in detail, parallels between the test and circumstances for granting permission to add an additional cause of action to existing proceedings, after limitation on the cause of action has expired, and the absurdity and unjustness of permitting a claimant who breaks CPR r.38.7 rather than follows it being in a better position on limitation, the Court concluded, at paragraph 47:

 ‘…the claimant who has previously discontinued a sufficiently similar claim within CPR rule 38.7, and who then issues without permission before the limitation period has expired should not be treated more favourably than the claimant who does not issue first, but seeks permission only after the limitation period has expired.
 In both cases, permission should normally be refused.’

-A fourth interesting point to note, is that the second claim was found to be an abuse of process because the only economic benefit of the claim likely to accrue was to the liquidator himself.
+A fourth point of interest, in respect to insolvency law (so somewhat separate from the others) was addressed.
+The second claim in Ward v Hutt was found to be an abuse of process because the only economic benefit of the claim likely to accrue was to the liquidator himself.
 The Judge said, at paragraph 56:

 ‘This is because, if the claim is successful against the three respondents, and, even assuming that there were no outstanding costs and fees to be deducted from the sum so recovered by the applicant liquidator as the monies passed through his hands, the monies so recovered would be paid back to the three respondents, in part as to a repayment of the debt owed to the third respondent, but subject to that to the three respondents as members of the company.’